craftyjs/craftyjs.github.com/source/getting-started/index.md

   .fourway(4);
 ```

-Notice how we added the component to the string after Color.
-When we added the component some functions got accessible like the ".fourway" function.
+Notice how we added the name of this component to the string after Color.
+This adds new methods like the ".fourway" function.
 The number which is passed to the function determines the speed, so if the number is higher it will move even faster.

 <iframe width="100%" height="300" src="http://jsfiddle.net/kevinsimper/9jCr7/embedded/result,js,html/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 Lets try to make it look like a platform game, where the entity is impacted by gravity.
 That can be done with the "Gravity" component.

 But if we added the Gravity component now, the entity would just fall because there is nothing to stop it from falling.
-Therefore we are going to add a "Floor".
-Notice how we added the name Floor as a Component.
-That is because it is used to "group" entities so we can later select them.

-The Gravity component should only be added to entities which should be falling, so we do not need to add it to the "Floor" entity.
+So lets add a long, thin green box which will provide a surface to fall upon:

 ``` javascript
 Crafty.e('Floor, 2D, Canvas, Color')